walles/loadviz/README.md

 ## TODO

-- Stop using CPU when the menu bar isn't visible
 - Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
 - Make an icon